poko-maker/TMCTableTopic/slide/tt.md

 ###
 ## Q2.
-How do you think of the perfect simultaneously translation tool inside your body? <br>
-You can use it with no stress!
+Do you agree using tranlation tools for your work?  <br>
+Why?

 ###
 ## Q3.
-Do you think English skill is essential, even after everybody can use the perfect translation tool? <br>
+How do you think if the perfect simultaneously translation tool inside your body are available? <br>
-Why?
+(Suppose you can use it with no stress!)

 ###
 ## Q4.
-What language do you want to use if everybody can use the perfect translation tool? <br>
+Do you think English skill is still essential, even after everybody can use that perfect translation tool with no stress? <br>
 Why?

+###
+## Q5.
+What does learning English mean to you? <br>

 ### Thank you !